Notification for passengers

 Information on changing terminals

 We would like to inform you that some of the terminals from which our company's traffic operates have changed at airports in Europe.
-Now our planes fly to Terminal 2E at Charles de Gaulle Airport, in Paris; to Terminal 1, at Frankfurt International Airport; to Terminal North at Gatwick Airport in London.
+Our planes fly to Terminal 1, at Frankfurt International Airport; to Terminal North at Gatwick Airport in London and from November 24th to Terminal 2E at Charles de Gaulle Airport, in Paris.

 New way to check-in at the Vienna airport